OPENFILENAME

 Specifies

-that if a call to the OpenFile If this
+that if a call to the OpenFile function fails because of a network sharing violation,

 flag is not set, the dialog box notifies your hook procedure when a network